 The immune system response is your body’s way of letting you know that you may be intolerant or sensitive to certain foods.
 A reaction to food is an abnormal response in the gastrointestinal tract that can occur for different reasons.
 The common misconception is that if you are tested positive for particular food sensitivity, it’s for life.
 Unless the reaction is an anaphylactic shock, like a peanut allergy, the intestinal lining can heal, and the immune system will react to that food appropriately.

+Sometimes there may not be enough of a particular enzyme to digest a particular food correctly.
+Other times, the immune system creates antibodies to proteins in specific foods.
 When the immune system reacts to food in this way, it can lead to inflammation and irritation of the intestine when eaten.
 Food allergies are distinct from food sensitivities.

 What is Food Sensitivity?